xma711/notebook/machine_learning/sample_complexity/README.md

 and then pick the h that leads to the smallest test error.
 Does this violate the bias-complexity trade-off?

-Another thing is that if we know the sample size is not enough for the full H, can we chop H up and then run EMR on each Hi, and at the end we choose the hi that results in a smallest test error?
+Another thing is that if we know the sample size is not enough for the full H, can we chop H up and then run ERM on each Hi, and at the end we choose the hi that results in a smallest test error?
 This method should be nicknamed "Test risk minimization"..